hitbtc-com/hitbtc-api/README.md

 <a name="transactions"/>
 ### /api/1/payment/transactions

-Summary: return a list of payment transactions and their statuses (array of transactions).
+Summary: returns a list of payment transactions and their statuses (array of transactions).

 Request: `GET /api/1/payment/transactions`